 It’s Playtime – But That’s Not All It Is!

-In general, children’s play activities can take two different forms: structured play and unstructured play.
-Each has distinctive qualities, and both are beneficial for a child’s comprehensive effective learning and growth.
+In general, children’s play activities can take two different forms: structured and unstructured play.
+Each has distinctive qualities, and both are beneficial for a child’s comprehensive learning and growth.

-Unstructured play, which is sometimes called free play, has no specific goals or intention from the child’s perspective.
+Engaging in unstructured play, or free play, has no specific goals or intention from the child’s perspective.
 It is open-ended, creative free play that gets improvised with unlimited possibilities.
 A child leads and directs their own play, and as a result, there is no required outcome or product at the end.
 Unstructured play is constructive in stimulating and inspiring children’s creativity, imagination, planning, coordinating, presentation, decision-making as well as the development of overall emotional expression and social skills.
 Being the author and the boss of their own play, children acquire the sense of enhanced ownership and accountability and actively seek for better ways to solve problems.
 In addition, because they are ‘in control’ of their own playing and learning, children are naturally trained to stay patient and focused for a longer period with higher levels of motivation.

 - Free construction with blocks